-In the SII balance sheet, the Group reclassifies past-due commission and claims receivables for ceded re/co-insurance from the item reinsurers' share of TP to the item reinsurance and co-insurance receivables and past-due premium payables for ceded re/co-insurance to the item reinsurance and co-insurance payables.
+In the SII balance sheet, the Group reclassifies past-due commission from the item reinsurers' share of TP to the item reinsurance and co-insurance receivables and past-due premium payables for ceded re/co-insurance to the item reinsurance and co-insurance payables.
 Special features of individual companies are taken into account.